QMSEDS-SDC/2024-Ground-Station/README.md

 The design takes inspiration from **Proxmox’s Interface**, focusing on simplicity and functionality.
 Although the use cases differ, the shared goal is system management.
 The GUI provides a streamlined workflow for monitoring, controlling, and troubleshooting the CubeSat.

 ![Interface Mockup](./img_src/image.png)

+## Initial Setup

+Have the hostname of the pc as - "ground-station".